jwworth/jakeworth/content/blog/how-i-talk.md

 There's another benefit to this process: after running through a talk ten times, weaker pieces start to stand out.
 Remove them and try again.
 In this phase, I tend to get some of my best ideas doing mundane tasks like cooking.
-I can't get into that kind of creative headspace unless I become almost a bit bored by the material.
+I can't get into that kind of creative headspace unless I've thought through the obvious parts of my idea and become almost a bit bored it.
 And that just takes reps.
+A pertinent quote:

+> If I have ever made any valuable discoveries, it has been due more to patient
+> attention, than to any other talent.
+-- Isaac Newton

 #### Delivery